 When I went through emotional intelligence training, I learned about three basic human needs: Contribution, connection and authenticity.
 If these primary needs are not adequately met, our lives don’t work well.
 I’ve written about my wary relationship with my own needs before.
-As I explored emotional intelligence, I was struck by the simplicity of the three basic needs, the paradoxical complexity of each one, and the unique ways, often unconsciously, we each approach getting these needs met.
-I also appreciated the way these needs are inextricably woven into each other.
+As I explore emotional intelligence, I’m struck by the simplicity of the three basic needs, the paradoxical complexity of each one, and the unique ways, often unconsciously, we each approach getting these needs met.
+I also notice the way these needs are inextricably woven into each other.

 I depended on my inadequate paycheck.
 It was the only income I had.